Discretization Invariant Networks for Learning Maps between Neural Fields: Design and Implementation of

-\subsection{Computational Complexity}
+\subsection{Computational complexity}

-The \modelname's complexity is similar to that of a discrete model with an equivalent architecture.
-In general time and memory both scale linearly with the number of sample points (regardless of the dimensionality of $\domain$), as well as with network depth and width.
+In general \modelname's time and memory complexity both scale linearly with the number of sample points (regardless of the dimensionality of $\domain$), as well as with network depth and width.
 Implemented naively, the computational cost of the continuous convolution is quadratic in the number of sample points, as it must calculate weights separately for each neighboring pair of points.
-We can reduce this to a linear cost by specifying a $N_{\rm{bin}}$ Voronoi partition of the kernel support $B$, then using the value of the kernel at each seed point for all points in its cell.
+But we can reduce this to a linear cost by specifying a $N_{\rm{bin}}$ Voronoi partition of the kernel support $B$, then using the value of the kernel at each seed point for all points in its cell.
 Thus the kernel need only be evaluated $N_{\rm{bin}}$ times regardless of the number of sample points.
 Additionally $N_{\rm{bin}}$ can be modified during training and inference.

+Thus \modelnames are similar in computational complexity to discrete neural networks, with the added flexibility of being able to sample in non-grid patterns that can converge more efficiently.
+Although networks that operate directly on the parameters of the neural field can access the entire NF in constant time, the NF itself needs more parameters to capture finer resolutions, and in practice many downstream tasks can be solved at a much coarser resolution than would be captured by the NF.
+Thus such networks do not necessarily scale better than \modelnames, and would likely suffer from higher computational costs when there is a mismatch between the resolution of the NF and the resolution needed for the task.